 For anyone interested in improving their credit score, there are several important things to remember.
 Your credit score is calculated based on a few key factors:

-- New credit — Whether you have any new or recent loans or credit cards.
+New Credit | Considers the presence of any new or recent loans or credit card accounts. |

 Your score can be heavily influenced by how much credit you’re using, compared to how much is available to you.
 This is called your “credit card utilization ratio.”
 It’s simply the percentage of your available credit that you’re actually using.